BleepLabs/adjustable_envelope_example/README.md

 ### Envelope generator with adjustable shape and DC out for Teensy 4 audio library

-Now useses a LUT for much less processor usage.
+Now uses a LUT for much less processor usage.
+Envelope CV out on out 1.

   TODO:
-  CV output
   Gate input
   Store LUT in flash.
 PROGMEM is not working inside the .h for some reason...